 RAD 114.
-CLINICAL EDUCATION I (0.0.6.2)
+CLINICAL EDUCATION I (0-0-6-2) PREREQUISITE: Program admission.

 This course provides the student with the opportunity to correlate instruction with applications in the clinical setting.
 The student will be under the direct supervision of a qualified practitioner.
 Emphasis is on clinical orientation, equipment, procedures, and departmental policies.
 Upon completion of the course, the student will demonstrate practical applications of specific radiographic procedures identified in RAD 112.